microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 ```

 > [!NOTE]
-> Bootstrap is a popular CSS framework that provides a wide range of styles and components for building modern web applications.
+> Bootstrap is a popular CSS framework providing a wide range of styles and components for building modern web applications.
 By including the Bootstrap CSS file in your HTML, you can easily apply these styles to your web app.

 <br/>